Trade directory · Savannah metro · Georgia

 Meet basic requirements

-Verify you are 18+ years old, have high school diploma or equivalent, and have not been convicted of certain felonies.
-Gather required documentation including Social Security card and valid ID.
+Ensure you're 18+ years old, have high school diploma or equivalent, and gather required documentation including Social Security card, driver's license, and proof of financial responsibility.

 01/06